5 of the Top Rated Climbing Shoes

 La Sportiva Tarantulace Climbing Shoes

-- FAST LACING SYSTEM - Quick-pull lacing harness allows for precise regulation of inner volumes, wrapping the foot snugly to provide great support, fit, and comfort
+- FAST LACING SYSTEM - Quick-pull lacing harness allows for precise regulation of inner volumes; Wrapping the foot snugly for excellent support, fit, and comfort

-- COMFORTABLE - From the gym to the crags, the classic unlined leather upper is soft and comfortable, while the lined tongue controls moisture and enhances breathability; Synthetic leather overlay adds the right level of support
+- CLIMB IN COMFORT - From the gym to the crags, the classic unlined leather upper is soft and comfortable; Lined tongue controls moisture and enhances breathability; Synthetic leather overlay adds just the right level of support

 For those who are looking to start with an all-around pair less than $100, this pair fits the bill.
 This is considered by many as the best climbing shoes when practicing in an indoor gym or for beginner to immediate climbers because it gives a nice, snug fit and ultra comfort.
 Plus, you get great grip thanks to the durable FriXion RS rubber.
 The laces are easy to loosen or tighten, and the lined tongues help to absorb moisture and feel comfortable on the skin.

 Scarpa Origin Climbing Shoe

 Coming in at only under $90, even beginner climbers attest that every dollar spent on this pair is worth it.
 But even more seasoned climbers will like this shoe not only for its price, but for its performance as well.
 You get a beautiful padded leather upper which gives ultra comfort.
 Its sticky and resilient rubber grips and adapts amazingly to various footing conditions.
 These shoes give you all-day comfort and high-quality performance.

 Mad Rock Drifter Climbing Shoe